Rom-axa/simpleWrapIndexedDB/README.md

 })();
 ```

+# Connection
+**Connection** provide simple promise based feature for connecting to db and can automatic detect current version, increase it and create new storages

 # Create database

-Connection.create method will create db with **databaseName** if it is not exists.
+**Connection.create** method will create db with **databaseName** if it is not exists.

 If database already exists **Connection.create** will check diff of it current storages with list in second argument **storagesList**.
 In case of new storages
 which are in **storagesList** but not exists in current db - method will increase